namshi/namshi.github.com/source/team/index.markdown

 *   ##<div id="Nitesh Sharma">Nitesh Sharma</div>
     {% img left team /images/nitesh.png Nitesh Sharma %}
     **Nitesh  Sharma** is a quite introvert software developer who also believes that he has good taste in design.
 He is very interested in software design practices, TDD, and stuff like meditation.
 He has been in the software industry for around 5 years and is mainly focused on enterprise javascript applications which allowed him to witness, from the front seat, the evolution of javascript from browser compatibilty hell to the crazy stuff it does these days.
 In his free time you might find him traveling, reading books or fancying about human psychology.

 # Business intelligence

-*   ##<div id="Alessandro Casuccio">Alessandro Casuccio</div>
-    {% img left team /images/casuccio.png Alessandro Casuccio %}
-    **Alessandro (a.k.a.
-Casu)** is Head of Business Intelligence.
-    He joined Namshi in Dubai in 2012 and is currently leading the BI & Data Science practice.
-Before moving to the U.A.E., he worked one year in Australia for Rocket Internet contributing to creation and launch of several successful startups (among others TheIconic.com.au and Zanui.com.au).
-Alessandro has
-    experience in BI & Analytics, online marketing, business planning and financial reporting.
-Prior to Namshi and Rocket Internet, Alessandro was full time analyst at Unicredit Bank in Europe.
-    He obtained a MSc in Finance and a Bachelor in International Economics & Management from Bocconi University in Milan (ITA).
-    Alessandro enjoys outdoor activities and loves travelling to explore new cultures.
-He joined StartupWeekend as mentor both in Dubai's 2013 and 2014 editions as well as Denver's last one in 2014.

 *   ##<div id="Jaseena Yusuf">Jaseena Yusuf</div>
     {% img left team /images/jaseena.png Jaseena Yusuf %}